getsentry/sentry-fastlane-plugin/README.md

 ## Getting Started

 This project is a [fastlane](https://github.com/fastlane/fastlane) plugin.
-To get started with fastlane-plugin-sentry, you can eiterh add it globally for all projects, or locally to an individual project.
+To get started with fastlane-plugin-sentry, you can either add it globally for all projects, or locally to an individual project.

 ### Globally